Taaitaaiger/jlrs/README.md

 wrapper types don't implement `IntoJulia` or `Unbox`, if they can be created from Rust they provide methods to do so.

 It's possible to call anything that implements `Call` as a Julia function.
-In addition to `Function`, this trait is implemented by `Value` itself.
 Functions can be called with any number of positional arguments and can be provided with keyword arguments.
 Keywords must be provided as a `NamedTuple`, which can be created with the `named_tuple` macro.

 Evaluating raw code and calling Julia functions is always unsafe.
 Nothing prevents you from calling a function like `nasaldemons() = unsafe_load(Ptr{Float64}(0x05391A445))`.
 Similarly,